pyeventsourcing/eventsourcing/docs/topics/application.rst

 sequence of domain event notifications.
 The library's :class:`~eventsourcing.application.LocalNotificationLog` class presents the event notifications of an application.
-The application object attribute ``log`` is an instance of :class:`~eventsourcing.application.LocalNotificationLog`.
+The application object attribute ``notifications`` is an instance of :class:`~eventsourcing.application.LocalNotificationLog`.

 .. code-block:: python

     from eventsourcing.application import LocalNotificationLog

-    assert isinstance(application.log, LocalNotificationLog)
+    assert isinstance(application.notifications, LocalNotificationLog)

 This class implements an abstract base class :class:`~eventsourcing.application.NotificationLog`